thecodacus/lazy-dev/README.md

 LazyDev was inspired by the desire to automate the initial setup and coding process for various projects.
 The underlying GPT models used in this module were developed by OpenAI.

-It is inspired by the project [smol-ai/developer](https://github.com/smol-ai/developer), and the principle `Build the thing that builds all the things.`
+It is inspired by the project [smol-ai/developer](https://github.com/smol-ai/developer), and the principle `Build the thing that builds all the things`

 ## Contact